-''' "College_Green:AIB" The College_Green object at the AIB server.
+"College_Green:AIB" The College_Green object at the AIB server.
+"College_Green" Local process; only legal if object collocation is turned on.
+"College_Green:" Local process; only legal if object collocation is turned on.

-"College_Green" The College_Green object at the Bank server.

-"College_Green:" The College_Green object at the Bank server.

-"The College_Green object at the Bank server.

 "College_Green:myBank" The College_Green object at the myBank server.

-":myBank" Any Bank object at the myBank server. '''